sbamihan/build/eBill/ebill-api/README.md

     For Yondu:

-    CC&B should be able to POST data through eBill API at `/bills/deliveryStatus` endpoint containing a payload like this.
+    Yondu should be able to POST data through eBill API at `/bills/deliveryStatus` endpoint containing a payload like this.

     ```json
     {